Osinachi: Court bars journalists from covering children’s testimony

-Osinachi: Court Takes Strong Decision as Late Gospel Singer's Children Appears as Witnesses in Father's Trial
+Osinachi: Court Takes Strong Decision as Late Gospel Singer's Children Appear as Witnesses in Father's Trial

 - The children of the late gospel singer Osinachi Nwachukwu will be shielded while giving the testimony of how their mother died, the court has ruled